 Bivoltine in Iraq, appearing on the wing in February-March and October.
 In some climates however it is multivoltine, and in unusual conditions in Iraq it might emerge at other times.
 It is polyphagous on garden flowers and wild herbs and annual vegetation.

 431a.
 Plusia consona F. ssp. taurica Osth.

-Inhabits Upper Heights.
 Univoltine, flying in early June.
-Anatolian-Iranian, with Euroriental range.

 432. Abrostola clarissa Stgr.

 Inhabits the northern mountains, e.g. Duri near Amadia.
 Anatolian-Iranian.

 433. Mormonia mesopotamica Kusn.